xrdocs/programmability/README.md

+# Cloud Scale Networking
-Repository to host Blogs, Tutorials, Techdocs for Cisco IOS-XR's Model (YANG) Driven Programmability Infrastructure.
+Repository to host Blogs, tutorials and Technical Documentation on IOS-XR's Software Management and ZTP capabilities.

-Access the website on github-pages at: https://xrdocs.github.io/programmability
+Access the link on github-pages at: https://xrdocs.github.io/software-management